 As a note, if you need info on how to connect the switch to your RGB display, please see the SCART to Display page.

 This is an 8-port SCART switch made specifically for retro-gaming.
 It’s the most mature product on this list with years of proven use.
 It’s a bit expensive, but offers auto switching, dual simultaneous outputs, true sync regeneration and the ability to convert RGsB to RGBs.

-The Otaku switch was great, but the company might not be in business anymore.
-It might be best to look for an alternative solution.
+The Otaku switch was great, but the company isn’t selling them anymore.
+I think ones on Aliexpress are the same exact one (not a ‘clone’), but until I get confirmation, it might be best to look for an alternative solution.

 Note: These switches have two outputs, but they can only be used one at a time!!!
 Do NOT use this as a dual-output switch!

 This is the only switch on the market that supports simultaneous use of both JP21 and SCART cables, acting as both a switch and a converter!
 It also supports 10 inputs and multiple output options; Single output is recommended, but simultaneous outputs are possible (check the review above for more info).

 There’s also some expert options such as RGB gain control and H&V controls.
 Please note that the sync stripper outputs TTL level sync, so please leave that off if you’re going into SCART equipment.

 There are two models available: One with a push-button manual switch and another that auto-switches once your console is turned on.
 Please note that some people have had major issues with theirs, while others seem happy: http://shmups.system11.org/viewtopic.php?f=6&t=49746

 The Shinybow is the only “matrix” SCART switch on this list: You can assign different inputs to different output.